At a Glance

 Tailor Your CV: Make sure your CV highlights your experience with high-voltage substation commissioning.
 Include specific projects you've worked on, detailing your role and the equipment you handled, such as protection and control systems.

-Craft a Strong Cover Letter: Write a cover letter that directly addresses the key responsibilities mentioned in the job description.
+Craft a Strong Cover Letter: Write a cover letter that directly addresses the key responsibilities listed in the job description.
 Explain how your skills and experiences align with their needs, particularly your knowledge of HV safety rules and procedures.

 Highlight Problem-Solving Skills: In your application, provide examples of how you've successfully resolved technical issues during commissioning.
 This will show your ability to liaise effectively with construction and design teams, which is crucial for this role.